-- Register and monitor your complaint at igms.irda.gov.in or compliant form (Click here) may also be to IRDAI at Hyderabad
+- Register and monitor your complaint at https://igms.irda.gov.in/ or compliant form may also be to IRDAI at Hyderabad

 3. File a Complaint with Ombudsman

-Any individual (not any business entity) and claim amount not exceeding Rs 20 lakhs may file a complaint in the prescribed form an Insurance Ombudsman in the respective State of the Policyholder.
-For prescribed form (Click here).
+Any individual (not any business entity) and claim amount not exceeding Rs 30 lakhs including interest may file a complaint in the prescribed form an Insurance Ombudsman in the respective State of the Policyholder.
 The decision of the Insurance Ombudsman is binding on the Insurer while the Policyholder has the option to file a complaint under Consumer Protection Act 1986.
 There is no fee to file a complaint application.
 The time limit of decision is 30 days from the date of filing the complaint.
 The legal Advisor is not permitted to present at the time of hearing.

 Any Individual or Business Entity can file a complaint with the following consumer courts:

-Though there is not Stamp duty to file a complaint but nominal amount of Court fees is to be deposited while filing a complaint.
+- Though there is no Stamp duty to file a complaint but nominal amount of Court fees is to be deposited while filing a complaint.

-The appeal can be filed with the Higher Commission for the decision of the District forum and after National Commission the appeal lies with the Hon’able Supreme Court.
+The appeal can be filed with the State Commission for the decision of the District forum and National Commission for the decision of the State Commission.
+The appeal against the decision of the National Commission lies with the Hon’ble Supreme Court.